 A robust and evidenced business case can also be developed.
 Forecast revenues, bill of material costs and margins for different concepts may be dynamically modeled and compared with each other, enabling early-phase market and commercial case evaluation and validation.
 In tandem with the economic and commercial case, an assessment and comparison of the regulatory path and reimbursement potential as well as IP freedom to operate for different concepts can also be made.

 Finally, with inputs aligned and market opportunities better understood, corporate functions that may have previously held different viewpoints on where to grow or what user or market problems to resolve are able to agree on the right areas of focus.
-Then, growth and renewal strategies as well as new value-propositions are typically executed with greater engagement and enthusiasm by cross-functional teams, signiﬁcantly improving the chance of meeting commercial objectives.
+Then, growth and renewal strategies as well as new value-propositions are typically executed with greater engagement and enthusiasm by cross-functional teams, signiﬁcantly improving the chance of meeting commercial objectives with fewer iterations.

 In this way, the flaws in inputs, sequence and timing of assessment in healthcare innovation are addressed.

 Figure two shows the revised sequence for health innovation using the above logic and methods.